alexander-close/hangman316/README.md

 guess and checks it against requirements 2) checks whether the letter is in the word (not in this file but presumably the 'word' defined in milestone_2.py).
+- milestone_4 contains a class of hangman objects with methods similar to the functions in the above files built into it.